mesosphere/dcos-perf-test-driver/docs/source/config/Classes.rst

 Every change to the test parameters is triggering a state change to the application being tested.
 The change is applied to the application through :ref:`statements-channels`.

 The ``class`` parameter points to a class from within the ``performance.driver.classess`` package to load.
-Every class has it's own configuration parameters check :ref:`class-reference` for more details.
+Every class has it's own configuration parameters check :ref:`classref` for more details.

 .. _statements-channels: